Sergey-sirius/blog/content/blog/metro-math/post.md

 </div>
 </div>

+Here I've looked at trip times between 7am and 7pm.
+And keep in mind that in some cases there may be several lines that work for you.
+This isn't accounted for here – I've assumed that you're waiting for a train on particular line in a particulr direction.
+This also ignores the fact that not all trains cover the whole line.
+That would be relatively easy to do though by just sorting the trips by destination station.
 Again, the plots for the other lines are [here](/blog/metro-math/images/) if you're curious.

 The violin plots work better as a comparison mechanism though.

 <div class="container-fluid">